couchbaselabs/couchbase-lite-tests/spec/tests/001-basic-replication.md

    * collections : `_default._default`
    * type: push_and_pull
    * continuos: false
+   * credentials: user1/pass
 4. Wait until the replicator is stopped.
 5. Check that all docs are replicated correctly.

-## test_reset_checkpoint
+## test_reset_checkpoint_push

 ### Description

-Test that when the replicator starts with its checkpoint reset, the replication starts from the beginning again.
+Test that when the push replicator starts with its checkpoint reset, the push replication starts from the beginning again.

 ### Steps